Neonatal Drug Therapy Manual

 Indications:

-• Sedation and analgesia of newborn infants receiving mechanical ventilation
+• Sedation of newborn infants receiving mechanical ventilation

 Administration: